OctopusDeploy/docs/docs/deployments/patterns/branching.md

 ### No branches {#Branching-Nobranches}

-The simplest branching workflow is, of course, no branches - all developers work directly on trunk or master.
+The simplest branching workflow is, of course, no branches - all developers work directly on `trunk` or the `main` (default) branch.
 For small projects with few developers, and when the project isn't really in "production" yet, this strategy can work well.

 ![](images/3278438.png "width=500")